redhat-developer/openshift-vsts/docs/getting-started.md

   <dt>OpenShift/Kubernetes service connection</dt>
   <dd>Required.
 The service connection to use to execute this command.
 See <a href="#configuring-kubernetes-service-connection">Configuring Kubernetes service connection</a>.</dd>
   <dt>Version of oc to use</dt>
   <dd>Allows to specify the version of oc to use for command execution, eg v3.10.0.
-If left blank the latest stable version is used.</dd>
+If left blank the latest stable version is used.
+You can also specify a direct URL to the oc release bundle.</dd>
   <dt>Command to run</dt>
   <dd>The actual oc command to run starting with the oc sub-command, eg "rollout latest dc/my-app -n production".</dd>
 </dl>